kosmosmo/meatScepter/README.md

 # Meat Scepter
-Fill up folder with random dick pics.
+Fill up folder with random meat pics.

 Artist friendly,Compatible with all version of Maya